Jelmerrr/Monochromatic/README.md

 # Monochromatic
-A simple game aobut color
+A simple game abut color

 Proof of concept version